JamesBrill/InfiniteTreasurePrivacyPolicy/PRIVACY_POLICY.md

 This app is not programmed to collect any personally identifiable information.
 All the data it uses is stored on your device only, and can be simply erased by clearing the app's data or uninstalling it.

-The app does invite users to send feedback for the app to my email address.
-If you voluntarily provide such feedback, my email server will of course store your email address.

 If you find any security vulnerability, or have any question regarding how the app protects your privacy, please send me an email and I will surely try to fix it/help you.

 Yours sincerely,